Le Mans (film): Plot

-Top flight Le Mans racing driver Michael Delaney spots former rival Piero Belgetti's widow Lisa buying flowers in the days before the race; he then drives to the scene of the accident which killed her husband the previous year.
+Top flight Le Mans racing driver Michael Delaney spots former rival Piero Belgetti's widow Lisa buying flowers in the days before the race.
+He drives to the scene of the accident that killed her husband the previous year.
 He has a flashback of Belgetti losing control of his Ferrari, forcing him to crash as well.

 Like many others, Lisa appears to feel Delaney was responsible, at least in part, for the accident.
-At the race she is understandably downcast while working through her emotions.
+At the race, she is understandably downcast while working through her emotions.
 In an awkward scene, Delaney looks for a place to sit in a nearly empty track commissary, only to ask Lisa if he may join her, claiming that it is the only seat left.
 There is obvious tension between them, but also respect and a hint of mutual attraction.

-After 13 hours of racing, Erich Stahler spins his Ferrari 512 at Indianapolis Corner, causing teammate Claude Aurac to veer off the track in a major accident.
-Momentarily distracted by the flames of Aurac's car, Delaney reacts too late to safely avoid a slower car, striking the guardrail and then bouncing several times across the road, striking the guardrails on each side of the road multiple times, totaling his Porsche 917.
+After 13 hours of racing, Erich Stahler spins his Ferrari 512 at Indianapolis Corner, causing teammate Claude Aurac's Ferrari 512 to veer off the track in a major accident.
+Momentarily distracted by the flames of Aurac's car, Delaney reacts too late to safely avoid a slower car, striking the guardrail and bouncing several times across the road, striking the guardrails on each side of the road multiple times, totaling his Porsche 917.
 Both survive, but Aurac's injuries are extensive and he is medevaced to a hospital by helicopter.
 Lisa appears at the track clinic where Delaney is briefly treated.
 She is distraught at his crash, which stirs up emotions from Piero's passing she had been seeking to put in the past.
 Delaney consoles her and rescues her from a horde of reporters.
-After he puts her in a waiting car, a journalist asks Delaney whether his and Aurac's accident can be compared to the one with Belgetti in the previous year's race.
+After he puts her in a waiting car, a journalist asks Delaney whether his and Aurac's crash can be compared to the one with Belgetti in the previous year's race.
 Delaney merely stares him down.